storesafe/cordova-sqlite-storage/README.md

 Drag .h and .m files into your project's Plugins folder (in xcode) -- I always just have "Create references" as the option selected.

-Compile the coffeescript file to javascript WITH the top-level function wrapper option (default).
+Take the precompiled javascript file from build/, or compile the coffeescript file in src/ to javascript WITH the top-level function wrapper option (default).

 Use the resulting javascript file in your HTML.